nwjs/node/doc/api/http.md

 ### `outgoingMessage.writableCorked`

 <!-- YAML
-added: v14.0.0
+added:
+  - v13.2.0
+  - v12.16.0
 -->

 * {number}

-This `outgoingMessage.writableCorked` will return the time how many `outgoingMessage.cork()` have been called.
+The number of times `outgoingMessage.cork()` has been called.

 ### `outgoingMessage.writableEnded`

 <!-- YAML
-added: v13.0.0
+added: v12.9.0
 -->

 * {boolean}

-Readonly, `true` if `outgoingMessage.end()` has been called.
-Noted that this property does not reflect whether the data has been flush.
+Is `true` if `outgoingMessage.end()` has been called.
+This property does not indicate whether the data has been flushed.
 For that purpose, use `message.writableFinished` instead.

 ### `outgoingMessage.writableFinished`

 <!-- YAML
-added: v13.0.0
+added: v12.7.0
 -->

 * {boolean}

-Readonly. `true` if all data has been flushed to the underlying system.
+Is `true` if all data has been flushed to the underlying system.

 ### `outgoingMessage.writableHighWaterMark`

 <!-- YAML
-added: v13.0.0
+added: v12.9.0
 -->

 * {number}

-This `outgoingMessage.writableHighWaterMark` will be the `highWaterMark` of underlying socket if socket exists.
-Else, it would be the default `highWaterMark`.
+The `highWaterMark` of the underlying socket if assigned.
+Otherwise, the default buffer level when [`writable.write()`][] starts returning false (`16384`).

-`highWaterMark` is the maximum amount of data that can be potentially buffered by the socket.

 ### `outgoingMessage.writableLength`

 <!-- YAML
-added: v13.0.0
+added: v12.9.0
 -->

 * {number}

-Readonly, This `outgoingMessage.writableLength` contains the number of bytes (or objects) in the buffer ready to send.
+The number of buffered bytes.

 ### `outgoingMessage.writableObjectMode`

 <!-- YAML
-added: v13.0.0
+added: v12.9.0
 -->

 * {boolean}

-Readonly, always returns `false`.
+Always `false`.

 ### `outgoingMessage.write(chunk[, encoding][, callback])`